Tuesday, February 21, 2012

 1 a : BC Fairies believe humans possess inner wings which when tapped into enables them to do surprising things of magical proportions b : notable BC Fairies are seven mystic creatures from different parts of the globe who settled in the enchanted West Coast rainforests of British Columbia c : each fairy has a unique characteristic that humans also possess d: the fairies scatter messages to awaken people to their own gifts and powers ready to be unfurled

-BC Fairies don’t stay still for long and I confess I need to incorporate some of their motivation in my creative life.
-All rights are reserved for BC Fairies but future projects will fly only as MY own wings become unfurled.
+BC Fairies don’t stay still for long and I confess I need to incorporate some of their motivation into my creative life.
+All rights are reserved for BC Fairies but future projects will fly only when my own wings, struggling, unfold.

 BC Fairies All Rights Reserved